 Lead magnet fulfillment is another one.
 So that’s basically like, they download the lead magnet, the report, they get emails to go to the first video.
 Once they watched that first video, they should bounce off of those.

 Upsell ascension sequences.
-So this is if you have any upsells, sometimes you have upsells in a launch process, sometimes you don’t.
-When you do, and then they don’t take it, you need to send out email, and then of course you need the product fulfillment sequence.
+So this is if you have any upsells, sometimes you have upsold in a launch process, sometimes you don’t.
+When you do, and then they don’t take it, you need to send out an email, and then of course you need the product fulfillment sequence.
 So anybody who buys needs to actually get access to their course.
 And if that course is multiple emails and stuff, then you need to set that up.

 So CRM setup.
-From an automation standpoint, you need a pretty robust platform in order to be able to handle this.
-So there's some integrations that have to happen.
-The first is, you have your order form, your order form needs to inform your email marketing that this person purchased, take them off of the promo list and put them on the buyers list.
+From an automation standpoint, you need a pretty robust platform to be able to handle this.
+So some integrations have to happen.
+The first is, you have your order form, your order form needs to inform your email marketing that this person purchased, take them off of the promo list, and put them on the buyer’s list.
 So that part is important.
 You have your integration here, which is basically, this person signed up to be a lead, send them here, and then send them through this funnel.
 When it’s automated, you also want to make sure that you have rules firing the say, this person watched this video, so don’t send them any more emails.
 Send them these emails next.
 Then if you have an automated webinar here, that’s got to be set up inside the CRM too.

 So there’s some integration stuff that ends up having to happen.
 But all in all, it’s the copy and the video.
-I mean, the videos need edited, they need scripted, they need some [inaudible 00:20:17] motion, they need some B roll.
+I mean, the videos need to be edited, they need to be scripted, they need some [inaudible 00:20:17] motion, they need some B roll.
 There’s actually, coming up, some of the resources and assets that we use, the resources and materials that we use to actually get these kinds of funnels done.
 So I’m just going to take you on a little bit of a tour here.
 Let’s see.

 Okay, so we good on this.
-If you guys have any questions, go ahead and let me know in the chat box.
+If you guys have any questions, go ahead and let me know in the chatbox.
 I’m going to show you some of the software and tools that ended up using to pull one of these funnels off.
 So let’s see.
 I’m going to share my screen.

 All right.
 So now you’re looking at my screen.
-There's some tools that I use to pull these launch videos off, to pull these launch processes off.
-So the first is a piece of software called ScreenFlow.
-So ScreenFlow is for Mac, and basically what it does is, it’s video editing software, so it records your screen and then also records your camera.
-So it's very similar to what’s happening right now.
+There are some tools that I use to pull these launch videos off, to pull these launch processes off.
+The first is a piece of software called ScreenFlow.
+ScreenFlow is for Mac, and basically what it does is, it’s video editing software, so it records your screen and then also records your camera.
+It’s very similar to what’s happening right now.
 My camera is being recorded and my screen is being recorded.

 Then once you get a little bit more advanced then… Not even advanced, but… iMovie is another good one if you have a Mac, iMovie works.
 Final Cut Pro, if you have a Mac, is also very nice.
-Final Cut Pro is like pretty well professional grade stuff though.
-Camtasia is the same screen recording, camera recording video or camera recording software if you are on a PC.
-If you have a Mac then I would say go ScreenFlow, but Camtasia works too, if you would rather have Camtasia.
+Final Cut Pro is pretty well professional-grade stuff though.
+Camtasia is the same screen recording, camera recording video, or camera recording software if you are on a PC.
+If you have a Mac then I would say go ScreenFlow, but Camtasia works too if you would rather have Camtasia.
 One kind of weird thing is Camtasia doesn’t have the same file format as ScreenFlow does, so it’s just something to be wary of.
 If you record something on a PC with Camtasia you cannot then open that project up on a PC, for whatever reason.

 I know when I switched to Mac years ago I had to re-record a bunch of stuff because I just couldn’t get access to it, and I didn’t have any PCs.
 I ended up bootcamping on Mac and then doing a dual operating system, and then spinning up Camtasia on one.
 It was just a nightmare.
-So Camtasia works real well.
+So Camtasia works really well.

 What else?
 That’s really about it.
 The only other thing I think that really makes a difference and that I have been using recently is a teleprompter.
-So I can’t really show it on here, but there’s a teleprompter called Teleprompter Pro on a iPhone, that works nice.
-I’ve actually given it to some clients, not given it, but I’ve recommended to some clients and it has worked pretty well for them.
+So I can’t really show it on here, but there’s a teleprompter called Teleprompter Pro on an iPhone, that works nice.
+I’ve actually given it to some clients, not given it, but I’ve recommended it to some clients and it has worked pretty well for them.
 My camera’s all weird right now.
 Is that going to fix it?
 Ah, I don’t know.
 Whatever.
 So we’ll just make me small again.
 There we go.
 So now you can’t even tell.

 All right, so that is the product launch funnel to work through selling digital products.
 Like I said, very copy intense, very video intense, email intense, CRM intense.
 The actual funnel setup itself isn’t bad.
 So if you have any questions at all, go to doneforyou.com/start and fill out the action plan form for that.

 I’m not sure what time they’re going to be.
 So we’re still going to be doing these GSD dailies at 10:00 AM Eastern.
 I think the Create sessions are going to be in the afternoon, and there will probably only be five.
-So we're going to brainstorm and give you some tools, give you some recommendations, and work through that process.
+We’re going to brainstorm and give you some tools, give you some recommendations, and work through that process.
 It might slow down a little bit, and then we kind of spread it out.
 But we’re going to see how it goes.